rabiulislamanik/neurotechnology-fp-reader-daemon/README.md

 - Trying to read a fingerprint when there aren't devices available.
 - Trying to read a fingerprint when you are already reading another fingerprint.
 - Reading a fingerprint timed out, you took too long.

+## Packaging

+For packaging and distributing, check the packaging_readme.md in the packaging directory